bernardodsanderson/google-music-css-fix/README.md

 # google-music-css-fix

-This is a small set of CSS rules to make Google Play Music faster and better
+**This is a small set of CSS rules to make Google Play Music faster and better**

+Basically taking out and simplifying all the CSS3 transitions and box-shadows

 - With Mozilla you can use [Stylish add-on](https://addons.mozilla.org/en-US/firefox/addon/stylish/?src=external-userstyleshome)